ademeglio/virtual-pets-amok/readMe.md

   * As play increases, thirst and tired increases.
   * Robots don't get hungry, but they get bored and if they get bored they start to rust.

-[ ] petDeathI() if the pet dies, then it should be removed from the cage.
-You would have to be able to list a cage as empty or remove it from the shelter.
+[ ] petDeathI() if the pet dies, ~then it should be removed from the cage.
+You would have to be able to list a cage as empty or remove it from the shelter.~
+_On second thought, I thought it might be fun to just list the status as Dead... which means it may come back to life.
+Ever watch pet cemetery?_

 [x] Use a comparable!
 When the pets are introduced, I sort the pets by name.
-I had to implement a Comparable in VirtualPet to make that work.
+I had to implement a Comparable in VirtualPet to make that work. _This only works during the introduction because of how I ended showing the status of the pets.
+I broke it into two parts, organic & robotic_.

 # Virtual Pets AMOK!
 Oh noes!
 Your virtual pet shelter has become a mess!